oddkiva/sara/doc/sphinx/source/imu/gravity.rst

 explains why the recorded accelerations are close to zero.

-For example, in some recorded IMU data, the accelerations recorded on a car every so often has a lower magnitude than the gravity vectord a possible explanation is that the car springs are being compressed or elongated further when the car is bumping on the road, causing the car elevation to fluctuate slightly more.
+For example, in some recorded IMU data, the accelerations recorded on a car every so often has a lower magnitude than the gravity vector.
+A possible explanation is that the car springs are being compressed or elongated further when the car is bumping on the road, causing the car elevation to fluctuate slightly more.